FabriXWork User GuideFabriXWork User Guide

 3. If fields highlight and allow typing → Fillable ✓

-4. If nothing happens → Not fillable (needs conversion)
+4. If nothing happens → Not fillable (convert to DOCX first)

 Review & Refine